Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Missed to write a try/catch block in `MenuHandler > resolveSessionCreation()`, also added `id.tolower()` for the hashmap to ensure that the key's stay the same.

+Not going to lie, `menuHandler` is handling **A LOT**.
+It should have been split into multiple classes.
+But it was created with *hate* and *despair*...
+I'll ~~maybe~~ fix it if I find the time.
+But it's a cursed child of mine that was made during the projects darkest times and shall forever be stained as such.👀 I'll at least sort it somewhat with regions.

+Noticed some small spots I've missed due to only seeing green tests.
+It was more UX/UI related or logic that the tests *shouldn't* cover.
+I would say the reason for that is because so much is tied to the menu logic that is not related to the assignment.

 ### ScannerWrapper